cbxgyh/usrnet/README.md

 [tap.sh](vagrant/tap.sh) provides a clear explanation of the network topology in use so you can debug any issues you may run into.
 You can update [env.rs](examples/env.rs) if you wish to change the network topology (e.g. IP address of your device) for running the examples.

+Check out the [documentation](https://andreimaximov.github.io/usrnet-docs) for more info.

 ## Tests

-In addition to unit tests throughout the code, the [tests](/tests) directory contains integration tests for some example programs. **These tests will only run successfully on a Linux system** for the same reason as the examples.
+In addition to unit tests, the [tests](/tests) directory contains integration tests for some example programs. **These tests will only run successfully on a Linux system** for the same reason as the examples.
 When developing on a different system, you can use `cargo test --lib` to avoid running these tests.

+## Features

+I'm writing *usrnet* for learning purposes so it supports only the most basic features, many of which are not complete but are listed under [Upcoming](#upcoming).
+Feel free to open an issue if you find a bug in an existing feature!

+### Ethernet

+- Uses Ethernet II frames for link layer
+- Supports unicast and broadcast Ethernet frames
+- Supports using and responding to ARP for IP/Ethernet address mapping
+- Supports Raw Ethernet sockets for writing programs like [arping](/examples/arping.rs)

+### IPv4

+- Uses default options for IPv4 headers found [here](/src/core/repr/ipv4.rs)
+- Supports a default gateway for routing to the internet
+- Supports `ping` with ICMP echo request/reply messages
+- Supports Raw IPv4 sockets for writing programs like [ping](/examples/ping.rs)

+### UDP

+- Supports UDP sockets for writing programs like [UDP echo servers](/examples/udp_echo_server.rs)
+- Supports `traceroute` with ICMP destination unreachable responses to UDP packets with an unbound port

+### Upcoming

+- DNS lookup
+- DHCP address assignment
+- TCP sockets

 ## Resources